 This is an off-shore beach:

 This national park is not accessible by car, but makes the list because it’s just fabulous!
+It is one of the top six national parks in Florida.

 It is home to a beautiful beach and historic military fort and is one of the least visited national parks since it is much more remote.